GAM-team/GAM/docs/Chrome-Policies.md

 chrome.users.OverrideSecurityRestrictionsOnInsecureOrigin: Override insecure origin restrictions.
   overrideSecurityRestrictionsOnInsecureOrigin: TYPE_LIST
     Origin or hostname patterns to ignore insecure origins security restrictions.
 Specifies the origin or hostname patterns for which restrictions on insecure origins should not apply.

+chrome.users.PageUpAndPageDownKeysModifier: Control the shortcut used to trigger the PageUp/PageDown "six pack" keys.
+  pageUpAndPageDownKeysModifier: TYPE_ENUM
+    NONE: PageUp/PageDown settings are disabled.
+    ALT: PageUp/PageDown settings use the shortcut that contains the alt modifier.
+    SEARCH: PageUp/PageDown settings use the shortcut that contains the search modifier.
+  pageUpAndPageDownKeysModifierSettingGroupPolicyMode: TYPE_ENUM
+    MANDATORY: Do not allow users to override.
+    RECOMMENDED: Allow users to override.

+chrome.users.ParcelTrackingEnabled: Parcel tracking.
+  parcelTrackingEnabled: TYPE_BOOL
+    true: Allow Parcel Tracking on Chrome.
+    false: Do not allow Parcel Tracking on Chrome.

 chrome.users.PasswordAlert: Password alert.
   passwordProtectionWarningTrigger: TYPE_ENUM